urbestro/urbestro/README.md

-I'm interested in cities and data analysis, and I'm learning Python at the moment.
+I'm interested in cities and data analysis.
+I'm currently learning Python.

 <!---
 urbestro/urbestro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.